 IF YOU ARE A FREEPORT RESIDENT:

 The Freeport Community Library is supported by the taxpayers of Freeport.
 Freeport residents and/or property owners are eligible for a free library card.
 Library cards can be obtained in person during regular library hours and are valid for one year.
 Proof of residence (drivers license, lease, utility bill or current tax bill), valid picture ID, and adult application form are required for a library card.
-Children age of 6 and older may be issued a card when in the company of parent/guardian with appropriate ID and a completed child application form.
-Exceptions for students without ID may be made at the discretion of the Youth Services Librarian.
+Children age 5 and older may be issued a card when in the company of parent/guardian with appropriate ID and a completed child application form.
+Children age 13 and older may be issued a card without the company of a parent/guardian.

 The Freeport Community Library will not issue a library card if the applicant owes over $10.00 in fines or any billed items to any other Maine library.
 All outstanding fines and fees must be resolved before a Freeport card can be issued.

 IF YOU LIVE SOMEWHERE ELSE:

 The Freeport Community Library allows nonresidents to buy a library card for the approximate amount paid by Freeport taxpayers for library services.
 Nonresident memberships (adult application form) may be purchased and used by anyone living in the household.
 There are three membership options for nonresidents: 3 months for $15, 6 months for $30, or 12 months for $60.

 - Nonresident children under the age of 18 who attend a Freeport school are eligible for a student card (child application form) free of charge.The school must be located in Freeport.
 Student cards are to be used by the student only and are limited to Freeport’s collection.

-- Teachers who live out of town but who teach in a Freeport school may also get a nonresident card free of charge (teacher application form).
+- Teachers who live out of town but who teach in a Freeport school are eligible for a teacher card (adult application form) free of charge.
+Proof of employment (school ID, current paystub, letter verifying employment) is required for a library card.
 The school must be located in Freeport.
 Teacher cards are to be used by the teacher only and are limited to Freeport’s collection.